Protected: TEST TEST TEST

 Expert Insights on Budget Balancing

-Mark Holbrook, President and CEO of the Evangelical Christian Credit Union (ECCU) (now Adelfi), highlights common challenges churches face during mortgage loan applications:
+Mark Holbrook, former President and CEO of the Evangelical Christian Credit Union (ECCU) (now Adelfi), highlights common challenges churches face during mortgage loan applications:

 • Staffing levels may be disproportionately high relative to the church’s income.